CITANZ/society-documentation/Act-2022-Amendments.md

 **9D.3 Replacement**

 The Committee may replace the Contact Person at any time and must notify the Registrar of any change as soon as practicable.

+**9D.4 Accuracy of Registered Information**

+The Contact Person must ensure that the information relating to the Society held on the register maintained by the Registrar is accurate and up to date, in accordance with sections 113 and 116 of the Act.

 ---